PROJECTS & IMPACT

 To be eligible for the competitions, interested parties must meet all of the following eligibility criteria:

 - Be supervised or carry out a project directed by a member of the CREAT Chair.
-Students supervised by a Chair collaborator may also enter the competitions, but must ensure their eligibility by consulting the FRQ’s RGC;
+Students as well as postdoctoral researchers supervised by a Chair collaborator may also enter the competitions, but must ensure their eligibility by consulting the FRQ’s RGC;

-- Be a student member of the CREAT Chair;
+- Be a member of the CREAT Chair;

 - Address a research theme related to the creative economy and wellness.